 If an Animal is Exposed to Rabies

-If a farm animal is exposed to a rabid animal, the owner must contact their local public health services office immediately.
+If an animal is suspected or confirmed to have been exposed to a rabid animal, the owner must contact their local public health office immediately.
+See Section 47-5-80 of the Rabies Control Act.

 Handling Tissue from Rabies-Exposed Animals Poses Risks

-Handling tissues from animals that may have come in contact with rabies can potentially expose a farm worker or meat processing employee to rabies.
+Handling tissues from animals that may have come in contact with rabies can potentially expose an individual to rabies.
 The risk depends in part on the site(s) of exposure, amount of virus present, severity of wounds, and whether all the rabies-contaminated tissue is removed before the carcass is handled.
 The owner should notify anyone who will be handling the animal's body of the possibility of rabies exposure and the need to use infection barriers such as face masks, goggles, double gloves and fluid-resistant clothing or gowns.

 Safety of Meat and Milk from Rabies-Exposed Animals